 In 2017 and 2018, Disneyland struggled to obtain city approvals for a new parking structure and a hotel and canceled the projects.
 The projects caused a rift with the city and local businesses which Disneyland has been working hard to correct.
 So, how will things be different now?

 The city of Anaheim had a harsh reality check when Disneyland closed for over a year in 2020.
 The likely $100,000,000 revenue the city would have received from Disney’s operations vanished.
 There is surely a more profound understanding of just how important Disneyland is to Anaheim’s success and growth.
-In fact, the City seems to be supporting Disneyland’s expansion efforts this time around.
+And that has led to a much more cooperative approach to Disneyland’s expansion plans this time around.

 Disneyland is also changing its financial strategy.
 This time, they’re not asking for public funding or tax breaks – a significant departure from past practices.
 While the city could still offer grant money for certain things, Disney isn’t demanding tax breaks this time around.